A Fast Radio Burst monitor with a Compact All-Sky Phased Array (CASPA): Introduction

 The efficiency of blind transient searches have been enhanced by upgrades to existing instruments and the development of widefield facilities, such as, the 13-beam receiver of Parkes radio telescope \citep{Staveley-Smith+96PASA} which detected the first FRB (\citealt{Lorimer+07Sci}) to the phased array feed for the Australian Square Kilometre Array Pathfinder (ASKAP, \citealt{Hotan2021ASKAP}).
 At present, the FRB sample size is expanding rapidly, mainly thanks to the Canadian Hydrogen Intensity Mapping Experiment (CHIME), which has discovered by far the most FRB sources to date.
-CHIME consists of four cylindrical parabolic reflectors, each with a 256-element linear array which provide its large field of view (FoV) ($\sim200\, \mathrm{deg}^2$, \citealt{CHIME/FRB21ApJS}).
-The forthcoming mega facilities, i.e., the Square Kilometre Array (SKA), may be able to monitor and detect even larger numbers of FRBs provided the wide FoV search options are implemented at full sensitivity. \cite{Sokolowski+21PASA} explores this option using an SKA-Low station.
+CHIME consists of four cylindrical parabolic reflectors, each with a 256-element linear array which provide its large field of view ($\mathrm{FoV}\sim200\, \mathrm{deg}^2$, \citealt{CHIME/FRB21ApJS}).
+The forthcoming mega facilities, i.e., the Square Kilometre Array (SKA), may be able to monitor and detect even larger numbers of FRBs, providing the wide FoVs search options that are implemented at full sensitivity. \cite{Sokolowski+21PASA} explores this option using an SKA-Low station.
+Except all-sky instruments described above, some other instruments with large FoVs are being constructed for surveys of the transient universe.
+The Deep Synoptic Array 2000 (DSA-2000), which consists of thousands of 4.5-metre dishes, is a facility to carry out radio camera survey with fast scan speed \citep{Hallinan+19BAAS}.
+The DSA-110, as a pilot version for DSA-2000 currently, has been demonstrated to be a powerful instrument to discover dozens of FRBs with precise localisation \citep{Law+24ApJ} and good polarization measurements \citep{Sherman+24ApJ}.

 The impact of a telescope's FoV and the on-sky observing time is different for surveys of transient (one-off or sporadic) events compared to persistent sources \citep{Cordes07AAS}.
 A survey for sporadic events never ends and the number of events or sources (e.g., FRBs) found is proportional to the product of the observing time and the FoV.
 In contrast, discovering a new persistent source in a given survey area is only possible with increased sensitivity and that only improves as the square root of the observing time or equivalently the square root of the FoV for a given search area.
 Hence the value of FoV as a discovery space strategy for sporadic events is much more important than it is for surveys of persistent sources such as active galactic nuclei (AGN) or even pulsars.
 Hence, in the telescope design, the trade-off between FoV and sensitivity will be different and all-sky, all-the-time monitor is more competitive for some scientific objectives than much higher sensitivity telescopes with smaller FoV.